TRIALS

 One hour after Zaidenshnir’s detention his flat was searched.
 Religious and philosophical books, samizdat, copies of a Chronicle of Current Events, a bulletin of the Council of Baptist Prisoners’ Relatives, a typewriter and notebooks were confiscated (71 items in all).

-In Leningrad on the same day the flats of A. [Alexei] Osipov’s wife and mother were searched.
-Religious literature and the book The Essence of Anarchism were confiscated.
+Religious literature and a book The Essence of Anarchism were confiscated.
 After the search A. Osipov was taken to the police station, where he was detained until morning.
 He was interrogated and testified that he had intended to go out with Stasevich, Mikhailov and Kochneva to stick up posters, and that the Revolutionary Communards had no leader.
 Osipov later wrote a statement to the Procurator retracting all his evidence on the grounds that the interrogators had violated the Code of Criminal Procedure.

 Trial

-The trial took place on 25 December.
-The judge was Demchenko, the Procurator — Lyubavina.
-The accused were charged under Article 206, part 2 of tine: RSFSR Criminal Code (‘malicious hooliganism’).
+The judge was Demchenko, the prosecutor was Procurator Lyubavina.
+The accused were charged under Article 206, pt.
+2 (RSFSR Criminal Code: “malicious hooliganism”).
 The seats in the small courtroom were occupied in the main by unknown people.
 There were not enough seats for the friends of the accused.

 Stasevich refused the services of a lawyer.
 Mikhailov’s and Kochneva’s lawyers, Ya.
 Gurevich and Goroshevskaya, submitted a petition for the charges to be reformulated under Article 190-1.
 The court rejected the petition.

-In his speech for the prosecution the Procurator said that the motives of the accused were not political but were pure hooliganism.
 For example, the stickers contained a load of nonsense incomprehensible both to himself and to the other members of the court; was this not hooliganism?
 The stickers had been posted with the intention of violating public order.
-The Procurator demanded three years in strict- regime camps for Stasevich and Mikhailov and one-and-a-half years in ordinary-regime camps for Kochneva.
+The Procurator demanded three years in strict-regime camps for Stasevich and Mikhailov and one-and-a-half years in ordinary-regime camps for Kochneva.

 The lawyers and the accused insisted on a reformulation of the case under Article 190-1.
 Stasevich and Mikhailov pleaded not guilty.

-Kochneva pleaded guilty and said that her activities had been antisocial.
+Kochneva pleaded guilty and said that her activities had been anti-social.

 In his final speech Stasevich commented on the contents of the sticker:

-“What’s anti-social in it?
-The fact that we consider people to be exploited in our society and their consciousness manipulated?
+“That we consider people to be exploited in our society and their consciousness manipulated?
 That conditions do not exist for people’s free development and creativity?
 That we feel solidarity with the French youth movement of 1968?
 That we consider the commune the kernel of a communist society?”

 The sentences passed were those demanded by the Procurator.